ltratt/rsync_cmd/README.md

-# rsync_cmd
+# rsync_cmd: edit locally, build remotely

-`rsync_cmd` is designed to make it easy to develop a project locally, but run it remotely.
-It uses [rsync](https://rsync.samba.org/) to mirror the current working directory to a remote and `ssh` to run a command remotely in that directory.
+`rsync_cmd` is designed to make it easy to develop a project locally, but build and run it remotely.
+It uses [rsync](https://rsync.samba.org/) to *mirror* (i.e. alter the remote copy to be identical to the local copy, removing any remote changes) the current working directory to a remote and `ssh` to run a command remotely in that directory.

 Its usage is as follows:

 ```
 rsync_cmd [-d|--dry-run] [--ignore-conf-file] [-v] \